—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 1:15 – 1:30

-A LinkedIn post, a conference introduction, a conversation with a program officer — the context shapes what you lead with and what you leave out.
-We'll look at how to make those adjustments without starting over every time.
+A LinkedIn post, a conference introduction, a conversation with a program officer all call for something different.
+You'll learn how to make those shifts without starting from scratch every time.

 1:30 – 1:35